 Quick Answer: What Should A GCP Migration Checklist Include?

-A GCP migration checklist should cover workload discovery, landing zone design, identity and network controls, platform selection, data migration, security evidence, cost governance, test migrations, cutover, rollback, and post-cutover optimization.
-The practical goal is not simply to move servers to Google Cloud.
-The goal is to prove which workloads are ready, which ones need modernization, which data paths are safe, and what evidence lets the business approve production cutover.
+A GCP migration checklist should prove workload readiness, landing-zone design, identity and network controls, runtime choice, data migration safety, security evidence, cost governance, cutover ownership, rollback triggers, and post-cutover optimization.
+The goal is not simply to move applications to Google Cloud.
+The goal is to show which workloads are ready, which ones need modernization, which data paths are safe, and what evidence lets the business approve production cutover.

 Use this checklist before selecting a migration tool, signing a vendor proposal, or scheduling the first cutover window.
-Google Cloud's migration guidance emphasizes assessment, foundation planning, workload deployment, validation, and optimization.
-NextPage turns that into a buyer-ready planning sequence for engineering leaders, cloud architects, SaaS operators, and IT managers.
+Google Cloud migration planning should move through assessment, foundation, migration, validation, and optimization.
+NextPage turns that into an evidence-backed planning sequence for engineering leaders, cloud architects, SaaS operators, and IT managers.

 If you need execution support, start with Google Cloud migration services for GCP-specific readiness, architecture, migration waves, data movement, and post-cutover stabilization.
 If your estate spans multiple platforms, pair this with broader cloud migration services planning so the GCP move fits the full operating model.